Oya-Learning-Notes/OOP-Learning-Note/class/class_constructor.md

 ![image.png](https://s2.loli.net/2024/03/16/OjwotdPQnqRWVGc.png)

 If you are using TSU Press - C++ Programming as your textbook, you can check out P145 for more info.

+# Other Cases

+Actually when we create derived classes, or when taking virtual inherited into consideration, there will be more other things to notice when creating constructor/destructor, check out another post about derived class for more info.